peterhinch/micropython-async/TUTORIAL.md

 `Condition` primitives.
 These are for use only with asyncio.
 They are not thread safe and should not be used with the `_thread` module or from an interrupt handler except where mentioned.
-A `Lock` primitive is provided which is an alterantive to the official implementation.
+A `Lock` primitive is provided which is an alternative to the official implementation.

 Another synchronisation issue arises with producer and consumer coros.
 The producer generates data which the consumer uses.
 Asyncio provides the `Queue`